1byxero/Deep-Learning-Implementations/README.md

 #### 6. Network compression using SVD
 Reduced network parameters by usage of SVD on the parameters.
-Comparison of network performance with respect of number of parameters needed for the network
+Compared network performance with respect of number of parameters needed for the network to understand effect of network compression

+#### 7. MNIST Generative Adversarial Network
+Implemented a generative adversarial network to generate handwritten digits similar to MNIST digits

+#### 8. MNIST Conditional Generative Adversarial Network
+Implemented a conditional GAN to control which digit is generated.

+#### 9. Siamese Network for Voice Identification
+Implemented Siamese network to verify which audio clip belongs to which speaker.

+#### 10. Varitional Autoencoder on MNIST
+Learned the gaussian distribution which can generate MNIST digits.
+Tried different combinations of parameters of the distribution to see effect on the generated digits.